duclos-cavalcanti/SoftwareArchitecture-DES/README.md

 According to POSA2, there are four types of Patterns for Distributed and Embedded
 Applications:
 - <a href="" target="">`Service Access and Configuration Patterns`</a>
+    * Configuring interfaces so that different components of the system can be easily added.
+    * Patterns:
         * The `Wrapper Facade` design pattern encapsulates the functions and data provided by existing nonobject-oriented APIs within more concise, robust, portable, maintainable, and cohesive objectoriented class interfaces.
         * The `Component Configurator` design pattern allows an application to link and unlink its component implementations at run-time without having to modify, recompile, or statically relink the application.
           Component Configurator further supports the reconfiguration of components into different application processes without having to shut down and re-start running processes.
         * The `Interceptor` architectural pattern allows services to be added transparently to a framework and triggered automatically when certain events occur.
         * The `Extension Interface` design pattern allows multiple interfaces to be exported by a component, to prevent bloating of interfaces and breaking of client code when developers extend or modify the functionality of the component.

 - <a href="" target="">`Concurrency Patterns`</a>
+    * How do you manage events, synchronously and asynchronously.
+GoF has the observer pattern that is very similar to these patterns.
+    * Patterns:
         * The `Active Object` design pattern decouples method execution from method invocation to enhance concurrency and simplify synchronized access to objects that reside in their own threads of control.
         * The `Monitor Object` design pattern synchronizes concurrent method execution to ensure that only one method at a time runs within an object.
 It also allows an object's methods to cooperatively schedule their execution sequences.
         * The `Half-Sync/Half-Async` architectural pattern decouples asynchronous and synchronous service processing in concurrent systems, to simplify programming without unduly reducing performance.
 The pattern introduces two intercommunicating layers, one for asynchronous and one for synchronous service processing.
         * The `Leader/Followers` architectural pattern that provides an efficient concurrency model where multiple threads take turns sharing a set of event sources in order to detect, demultiplex, dispatch, and process service requests that occur on the event sources.
         * The `Thread-Specific Storage` design pattern allows multiple threads to use one 'logically global' access point to retrieve an object that is local to a thread, without incurring locking overhead on each object access.

 - <a href="" target="">`Event Handling Patterns`</a>
+    * How can you manage multiple operations that are happening at the same time and how can you make them execute at the same time.
+    * Patterns:
         * The `Reactor`architectural pattern allows event-driven applications to demultiplex and dispatch service requests that are delivered to an application from one or more clients.
         * The `Proactor` architectural pattern allows event-driven applications to efficiently demultiplex and dispatch service requests triggered by the completion of asynchronous operations, to achieve the performance benefits of concurrency without incurring certain of its liabilities.
         * The `Asynchronous Completion Token` design pattern allows an application to demultiplex and process efficiently the responses of asynchronous operations it invokes on services.
         * The `Acceptor-Connector` design pattern decouples the connection and initialization of cooperating peer services in a networked system from the processing performed by the peer services after they are connected and initialized.

 - <a href="" target="">`Synchronization Patterns`</a>
+    * How can you manage multiple operations so that they don’t happen at the same or unknown times.
+    * Patterns:
         * The `Scoped Locking` C++ idiom ensures that a lock is acquired when control enters a scope and released automatically when control leaves the scope, regardless of the return path from the scope.
         * The `Strategized Locking` design pattern parameterizes synchronization mechanisms that protect a component's critical sections from concurrent access.
         * The `Thread-Safe Interface` design pattern minimizes locking overhead and ensures that intracomponent method calls do not incur 'self-deadlock' by trying to reacquire a lock that is held by the component already.
         * The `Double-Checked Locking Optimization` design pattern reduces contention and synchronization overhead whenever critical sections of code must acquire locks in a thread-safe manner just once during program execution

 <p align="center">
     <img src=".imgs/map.png" alt="Drawing" style="width: 650px;"/>